8 Helpful Tips for Parents of Children with Disabilities and Difficult Diagnoses

 At GuideStone®, we design our health plans and wellness tools with your and your child’s well-being in mind.

 Coordinating health care for a child with a disability can feel overwhelming at times.
-Our health plans provide access to Quantum Health® Care Coordinators — a team of nurses, benefit experts and claims specialists who support your unique health care needs.
+Our health plans provide access to a patient advocacy team to help support your unique health care needs.4

 For more information, contact us at Insurance@GuideStone.org or 1-844-INS-GUIDE (1-844-467-4843), Monday through Friday, from 7 a.m. to 6 p.m.
 CT.